circleci/circleci-docs/jekyll/_cci2/configuration-reference.md

           password: $DOCKERHUB_PASSWORD  # or project UI env-var reference
 ```

-If you are using a private image hosted on [AWS ECR](https://aws.amazon.com/ecr/), we must authenticate using the AWS credentials.
+If you are using an image hosted on [AWS ECR](https://aws.amazon.com/ecr/), we must authenticate using the AWS credentials.
 By default, CircleCI uses AWS credentials provided through the project AWS Permissions settings or by setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` project environment variables.
 Users can also set the credentials by using `aws_auth` field like the following:

 ```
 jobs:
   build:
     docker:
       - image: account-id.dkr.ecr.us-east-1.amazonaws.com/org/repo:0.1
-        auth:
+        aws_auth:
           aws_access_key_id: AKIAQWERVA  # can specify string literal values
-          aws_secret_access_key: $ECR_AWS_SECRET_ACCESS_KEY  # or project UI env-var reference
+          aws_secret_access_key: $ECR_AWS_SECRET_ACCESS_KEY  # or project UI envar reference
 ```